 Howell Township is a General Law Township with a board of trustees made up of the Supervisor, Clerk, Treasurer, and four Trustees.
 Howell Township Hall is located at 3525 Byron Road, Howell, MI 48855.
 The phone number is (517) 546-2817.
-The building is open Monday through Thursday 8:00 a.m. – 5:00 p.m., CLOSED on Fridays and most legal holidays: New Year's Day, Presidents' Day, Martin Luther King Jr. Day, Memorial Day, Independence Day, Labor Day, noon the day before Thanksgiving, Thanksgiving Day, Christmas Eve, and Christmas Day
+The building is open Monday through Thursday 8:00 a.m. – 5:00 p.m., CLOSED on Fridays and all federal holidays, and the day before Thanksgiving, Christmas Eve, and New Year's Eve.

 Howell Township was founded in 1836 and was originally included in what are now the Townships of Oceola and Marion and the City of Howell.
 In 1960, the population was 1,540 residents.
-The 2010 census reported a population of 6,702.
-The population has been steadily growing, with the largest growth of 64.8% between 1970–1980.
+The 2020 census reported a population of 7,893 which is a 17.8% growth since 2010.

 The mixture of single- and multiple-family residential housing, commercial and industrial properties, and farming creates a comfortable environment to raise a family or conduct business.
 Students in Howell Township attend Howell or Fowlerville Schools.